duggytuxy/Data-Shield_IPv4_Blocklist/README.md

 This project (blocking list) aims to reduce the number of attacks by inserting IP addresses known to be abusive, aggressive and malicious (confidence of abuse 100%).

-This blocklist is made up of reliable, high-quality data from decoys placed geolocally in public and private infrastructures such as:
+**This blocklist is made up of reliable, high-quality data from decoys placed geolocally in public and private infrastructures such as :**

 > - **Belgium**
 > - **Germany**